-'You prepare for war': how one US firm tried escaping Trump's China tariffs
+'You prepare for war': How one US firm tried escaping Trump's China tariffs

 The March deadline passed, but tariffs remained unchanged.
 That gave Sloven breathing room.

 He scheduled a series of pilot runs to test how well the Thai factory handled assembly.
-He also needed to prepare for audits of labor rights and environmental standards that U.S. retailers require.
+He also needed to prepare for audits of labour rights and environmental standards that US retailers require.

 He estimated that would take at least another six months.